Dassault Rafale: 2025 India–Pakistan conflict

 Following India's airstrikes against Pakistan, anonymous French officials cited by the Associated Press alleged that China had engaged in a coordinated effort to undermine international sales of Rafales.
 French military officials said that they had not found sufficient evidence to directly link online posts criticizing the performance of Rafales to the Chinese government; however, French intelligence services reported that Chinese embassy defence attachés conveyed the same narratives during meetings with security officials from other countries, including claims that IAF Rafales had not performed well and promoted Chinese-made weaponry.
 Commenting on the incident to Associated Press, China's Ministry of National Defence dismissed the claims, stating that China maintains a prudent and responsible approach to military exports.
+The US–China Economic and Security Review Commission also alleged a disinformation campaign by China, stating that fake social media accounts were used to propagate AI and video game images of supposed 'debris' from Indian aircraft.
 According to French Air Force Chief General Jérôme Bellanger, he had seen evidence that confirms the loss of a Rafale during the conflict.

+On 15 June, Indian media outlets, including India Today and The Print, reported that Dassault CEO Éric Trappier had publicly disputed Pakistan's previous claim that its air force had shot down IAF Rafales during Operation Sindoor, calling the assertion "inaccurate".
+However Dassault denied these reports and issued a statement: "In response to certain press reports quoting Dassault Aviation Chairman & CEO, Eric Trappier, about the Sindoor operation, Dassault Aviation formally denies that Eric Trappier has made any operational or technical comments regarding the use of the Rafale in this operation."
 On 7 July, Indian Defence Secretary RK Singh while speaking to CNBC TV18 dismissed claims that IAF Rafales had been shot down by Pakistan during Operation Sindoor and emphasised that the Indian armed forces had complete operational autonomy during the conflict.

-On 7 July, Indian media outlet The Print reported that Dassault CEO Éric Trappier had said one IAF Rafale may have been lost during a high-altitude training mission due to technical failure, citing the aircraft's SPECTRA system, which had detected no signs of hostile engagement, as evidence.
-However Dassault later said the reports were incorrect and issued a clarification: "In response to certain press reports quoting Dassault Aviation Chairman & CEO, Eric Trappier, about the Sindoor operation, Dassault Aviation formally denies that Eric Trappier has made any operational or technical comments regarding the use of the Rafale in this operation."
+In January 2026, The Times of India reported that during the 26 January 2026 Republic Day parade, the IAF flew BS022 - the same Rafale that Pakistan had claimed to have destroyed.
+Previously, aerospace journalist Alan Warnes and retired Lt Gen Kidwai had claimed that Rafales with identification codes - BS001, BS021, BS022, and BS027 as being allegedly destroyed, however India has not confirmed losses.
+In June 2026, the IAF issued a tender to seek "bridge support" for all 36 of its initial batch of Rafales; a The Times of India article interpreted the tender as contradicting the claim that no Rafales were lost in the conflict.